The necessary equipment

 15. Assembling the backpack handles

 To have an adjustable strap: pass the sliding buckle through one of the 100 cm straps then pass the strap through the rectangular loop.
-Pass the end of the strap through the sliding buckle.
+Pass the end of the strap back through the sliding buckle.
 Then, rivet the two thicknesses of the strap together (be careful to rivet the correct thicknesses).

 16. Sew the bag